-No, you can’t visit or even snail mail Cow Manor in Gozaimasu, Ohio, because neither you nor even the US Post Office could find it (and especially not FedEx or UPS or their proposed merged corporation, FedUp).
-By cosmic coincidence (really!!), there is a 123 Hardscrabble Road in West Portsmouth, southern Ohio, zip code 45663, whereas zip code 45678 covers Scottown, Ohio, some 30 miles or so away.
-And there's a reservoir in the region roughly the shape of the one overlooked by Cow Manor.
+No, you can’t visit or even snail mail Cow Manor in Gozaimasu, Ohio, because neither you nor the US Post Office could find it (and especially not FedEx or UPS or their proposed merged corporation, FedUp).
+Nevertheless, by cosmic coincidence (really!!), there is a 123 Hardscrabble Road in West Portsmouth, southern Ohio, zip code 45663, which my wife and I once drove by to check out - My apologies to the residents if any fallout from Tom Duck and Harry ever descends on them - whereas zip code 45678 covers Scottown, Ohio, some 30 miles or so away, which we didn't visit.
+And there's a reservoir in the region roughly the shape of the one overlooked by Cow Manor, at least on the map, as we didn't drive there, either.
 (For the initiated, also by cosmic coincidence, there’s a Nauvoo United Methodist Church and formerly there was a Nauvoo Elementary School in West Portsmouth, both within two miles of 123 Hardscrabble Road.)

-[This all makes a good story, but click here for a link to some early sketches and story boards about Gozaimasu that tell things a bit differently.]
+While all the preceding makes a good story, there are some early sketches and story boards about Gozaimasu that tell things a bit differently.

 Unless we've been hacked by Girl Scouts, we've tried to turn off cookies to the extent possible, but since this website is built on a templated GoDaddy product, we assume some temporary cookies are used.
 We've turned off the switch that allows the template "to place analytics cookies on your visitors' browsers to learn more and track your website's performance".
 Hopefully, by continuing to use this site, you demonstrate your lack of judgement only to yourself.